NiclasvanEyk/jetbrains-laravel-make-integration/README.md

 ## Getting Started

 In order to the plugin to know how to interact with your application and PHP, you need to [configure your PHP interpreter](https://www.jetbrains.com/help/phpstorm/configuring-local-interpreter.html).
-If you plan to develop using Laravel Sail, you can [follow our guide](https://github.com/NiclasvanEyk/jetbrains-laravel-make-integration/blob/main/docs/setup_with_sail.md) or [the on from Jetbrains](https://www.jetbrains.com/help/phpstorm/configuring-remote-interpreters.html).
+If you plan to develop using Laravel Sail, you can [follow our guide](https://github.com/NiclasvanEyk/jetbrains-laravel-make-integration/blob/main/docs/setup_with_sail.md) or [the one from Jetbrains](https://www.jetbrains.com/help/phpstorm/configuring-remote-interpreters.html).

 The features are described in more detail on their own documentation pages:
 - [`artisan make:*` commands](./docs/make-context-menu.md)